 What you are passionate about?

 I’m passionate about loving and learning how to love people better, as a means of working out my faith in God who is love, and who poured out his love on all mankind.
 I’m also passionate about making things – like pottery, painting, crochet, cooking, and baking – and learning about and living in the intersection between art and faith.
-At FPCD, I love putting creative thought and care into all I do, from creating bulletins and putting together power-points and flyers, to everyday tasks.
+At FPCD, I love putting creative thought and care into all I do, from creating bulletins and putting together presentations and flyers, to everyday tasks.
 I enjoy using my passions for art and the Word of God to serve however I can.

 What is your favorite way to spend a day?